RICHA GUPTA

 India’s Value-Added Leap: Maximizing the EU Opportunity

-Supported by 104 EU-approved plants, ₹2,703 crore PMMSY investments, and digital QA infrastructure, processors are scaling up to meet the global demand for value-added products —
+India’s seafood sector blends innovation, safety, and transparency, ensuring every export pack reflects skill, trust, and transformation.
+With 104 EU-approved plants, ₹2,703 crore PMMSY support, and digital QA systems, processors scale to meet rising global demand for value-added shrimp products worldwide also.

 Partner with Trust